AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/email/sending-test-preparing-sending-email.md

 ---
-title: Sending a test, preparing and sending an email
+title: Send a test, prepare and send an email
 description: This video explains how to send a test email, prepare and then send an email delivery in Adobe Campaign Standard (ACS).
 feature: Email
 topics: